GeorgeGorbanev/streamnx/README.md

-# Streaminx
+# Streamnx

-Streaminx is a library that unifies interactions with various music streaming links into a single system.
+Streamnx is a library that unifies interactions with various music streaming links into a single system.
-With Streaminx, you can integrate platforms such as Apple Music, Spotify, YouTube and Yandex Music into your applications using a unified interface for searching and retrieving data about tracks and albums.
+With Streamnx, you can integrate platforms such as Apple Music, Spotify, YouTube and Yandex Music into your applications using a unified interface for searching and retrieving data about tracks and albums.

 - [Motivation](#motivation)
 - [Providers Supported](#providers-supported)